 Ms. Travis’ achievements are only a portion of her unique, generous and intellectual accomplishments.
 Her ultimate goals are to promote, support and propel each other forward.
-She feels her success was achieved by helping somebody else first.
+She feels her success was achieved by first helping somebody else.
 She identifies and chronicles distinguished individuals and companies’ history, contributions and accomplishments.
-Ms. Travis finds a true joy in examining business models, identifying geniuses and capturing accolades on their behalf.
+Ms. Travis finds a true joy in examining business models, identifying geniuses, and capturing accolades on their behalf.

 Civically, Ms. Travis enjoys activities with her two daughters.
-From being a member of the PTA and coaching basketball teams to acting as the head timer at swim meets, she is actively participating around her community and her children’s interests.
-She is an avid member of the Unitarian Universalist Church in Reston, Virginia, where she currently serves on the stewardship and personnel committees, as well as served as a board member from 2016 to 2019.
+From being a member of the PTA and coaching youth basketball to acting as the head timer at swim meets, she is actively participating around her community and her children’s interests.
 Her belief is that volunteering and donating are essential to the success of her community and enriching people’s lives.
 Ms. Travis’ community and charitable contributions include JDRF My Ride to Cure Diabetes, the Leukemia and Lymphoma Society, CodeVA, Herndon Cares, No Kid Hungry and the Optimist Club of Herndon, to name a few.

-For her efforts, Ms. Travis has been honored with two Silver American Business Awards and a Women Flying High Award.
+For her efforts, Ms. Travis started being recognized in 2017 with multiple American Business Awards, three consecutive Inc. 5000 Fastest Growing Companies Awards, and a Women Flying High Award.
 She attributes her success to her mother, a high school mathematics teacher, and her economist father and stepmother.
-Education and problem solving has always been a part of her upbringing.
+Continuous development in education and problem solving has always been a part of her upbringing.
 She urges all women leaders to stay true, act from their innate strengths, be creative, collaborate, break outdated paradigms and rely on their emotional intelligence to create a style of work best suited to their personalities.
-Ms. Travis strives to give back to under privileged and underserved communities, families and groups by helping high school students pursue their dreams by applying for college, scholarships and fellowships.
+Ms. Travis strives to give back to under privileged and underserved communities, families, and groups by helping high school students pursue their dreams by applying for college, scholarships, and fellowships.